 Induction: Upon joining Adams & Adams, CAs are involved in a comprehensive induction programme.

-Hands-on training: Adams & Adams believes that practical experiences is the most effective way to become a competent attorney.
-Each CA is therefore appointed to a partner and his/her professional team for a period of at least six months.
-During this time, the CA is able to gain hands-on experience through involvement in all aspects of the reporting partner’s day-to-day practice, including:
+Hands-on training: Adams & Adams believes that practical experiences is the most effective way to become a competent legal practitioner.
+Each CA is therefore appointed to a partner and his/her professional team.
+This arrangement enables the CA to gain hands-on experience through involvement in all aspects of the reporting partner’s day-to-day practice, including: